 The first session for couples is generally 80 minutes.
 This gives us a good chance to go over the major issues and a little bit of background information.
 Sessions after these are 50 minutes.
 Sessions for individuals are generally 50 minutes unless you request longer.

 Yes.
 Payment for your session is due at the time of consultation.
 You can pay either with cash or by EFTPOS.

 Please note Medicare rebates are not available for couples counselling or for psychotherapists or counsellors.

 Medicare does not cover couples therapy.
 It does not matter if you see a counsellor or a psychologist there are no Medicare rebates available for couples counselling.

 Individual therapy provided by a counsellor is not covered by Medicare and as such there are no reporting requirements and the details of your attendance are not passed on to Medicare or any other government departments or insurance companies.
 There are a small number of private health companies that offer rebates for counselling however Kate is not registered for rebates with any specific agencies.
 You will need to check with your private health company to see what they cover and what they require of the counsellor you see.

-Most people attend counselling weekly or fortnightly.
+Most people attend counselling weekly or fortnightly when they first commence.
 The frequency of sessions is dependent on your time and financial constraints however having said that it is important to understand that people who attend counselling regularly and create momentum in the progress towards change tend to have better outcomes in therapy than those that attend sporadically.